krescruz/angular-materialize/README.md

 **angular-materialize** in action http://krescruz.github.io/angular-materialize/

-This library is a set of AngularJS directives, that makes is possible to use features from [Materialize](http://materializecss.com/) with AngularJS.
+This library is a set of AngularJS directives which make it possible to use features from [Materialize](http://materializecss.com/) with AngularJS.

-Just add the module ui.materialize to you dependencies like:
+Just add the module ui.materialize to your dependencies like:

     angular.module('angular-app', [
       'ui.materialize'